mlanza/solomode/docs/scoring-guide.md

 Read [Solomode Player's Guide](./players-guide.md) to understand registered plays.
 Basically, the more a solo mode is played, the better its score.  *Solo mode players earn as many points and their plays garner the solo modes they played.*

 ## Scoreboards
 Each category is scored separately and has its own publicly displayed, periodically updated scoreboard.
 When the race concludes a final snapshot will immortalize the results and winners will receive whatever prizes were made available to the category.
-Listed prizes will be awared only in categories in which at least 5 entrants clear registration.
+Listed prizes will be awarded only in categories in which at least 5 entrants clear registration.

 *While votes can be cast anytime only those cast during the **Derby** are scored.*  Scoreboards, periodically, updated, will be posted giving a glimpse of the race as it progresses.
 Ties favor the solo mode with the earliest registered vote.